New factory ring makers & online stores cause market misperceptions.

 handmade, custom knife prices.
 In the handmade knife world you'd be very publicly called out, shamed and absolutely ruined for doing this.

 So that fully explains why my Google stats dropped, which started this whole inquiry in the first place.
-This storecoach fellow
+This flipping-websites fellow

 advocates aggressively gaming search engines.
 It also explains why I have had customers tell me that other "damascus jewelers"